cjqzhao/grpc-codelabs/codelabs/grpc-rust-streaming/README.md

     }
 ```

-As you can see, instead of getting simple request and response objects in our
-method parameters, this time we get a request object (the `Rectangle` in which
+As you can see, we get a request object (the `Rectangle` in which
-our client wants to find `Features`) and a special
-`RouteGuide_ListFeaturesServer` object to write our responses.
-In the method, we
-populate as many `Feature` objects as we need to return, writing them to the
-`RouteGuide_ListFeaturesServer` using its `Send()` method.
-Finally, as in our
-simple RPC, we return a nil error to tell gRPC that we’ve finished writing
-responses.
-Should any error happen in this call, we return a non-nil error; the
-gRPC layer will translate it into an appropriate RPC status to be sent on the
-wire.
+our client wants to find `Features`).
+This time, we need to return a stream of values.
+We create a channel and spawn a new asynchronous task where we perform a lookup, sending the features that satisfy our constraints into the channel.

+The Stream half of the channel is returned to the caller, wrapped in a tonic::Response.

 #### Client-side streaming RPC

 Now let’s look at something a little more complicated: the client-side streaming
 method `RecordRoute`, where we get a stream of `Points` from the client and
 return a single `RouteSummary` with information about their trip.
-As you can
-see, this time the method doesn’t have a request parameter at all.
-Instead, it
+It
-gets a `RouteGuide_RecordRouteServer` stream, which the server can use to both
+gets a stream as an input, which the server can use to both
-read and write messages - it can receive client messages using its `Recv()`
+read and write messages.
+It can iterate through client messages using its `next()`
-method and return its single response using its `SendAndClose()` method.
+method and return its single response.

 ```rust
 async fn record_route(